San Rafael Reserve of Manageable Resources: Fauna

 Different animal species have been identified in the reserve: 52 species of fishes, 4 of reptiles, 61 of mammals and 500 of invertebrates.

 The area is considered the “most important bird area” because 392 species of birds have been identified in the reserve, including the campana bird (bell bird, the national bird of Paraguay) and the chopí saiyú.

 The park is also the only place in Paraguay where there have been sightings of the “morena” eagle or “harpía”, maracaná, red and blue parrot, yacutinga, yellow toucan and golden woodpecker, among others.

-Among the mammals that live in the region are the puma (a endangered species), tapir and jaguar yvyguy, the only south-American canine animal that hunts in packs.
+Among the mammals that live in the region are the puma (an endangered species), tapir and jaguar yvyguy, the only south-American canine animal that hunts in packs.

 Flora

 322 different species of plants can be found in the park, 4.6% of the total Paraguayan flora and the 7.2% of the flora in the Oriental Region.
 There are a great variety of: lapacho, cedro, laurel, incenso and guajaivi.
 The national tree is the lapacho, which can reach more or less 30 meters and can have yellow or pink flowers.
 The incense with its yellow flowers spread a beautiful smell in the forest, as well as the ferns and orchids.